Patsy Cline: Marriages

-According to biographer Ellis Nassour, the pair fought often but remained together.
+According to biographer Ellis Nassour, the pair fought often, but remained together.
 They had gained a reputation as "heavy drinkers", but according to Dick himself, they were not "drunks".
 During one particular fight, Cline had Dick arrested after they became physical with one another.
 Following Cline's death in 1963, Dick married country artist Jamey Ryan in 1965.
 The pair divorced in the early 1970s after having one child together.
-Dick helped with keeping Cline's legacy alive for the remainder of his own life.
-He assisted in producing several documentaries about Cline's career including Remembering Patsy and The Real Patsy Cline.
-He became involved with Hallway Productions in the 1990s and helped produce videos on other artists including Willie Nelson and The Mamas and the Papas.
+Dick helped keep Cline's legacy alive for the remainder of his life.
+He assisted in producing several documentaries about Cline's career, including Remembering Patsy and The Real Patsy Cline.
+He became involved with Hallway Productions in the 1990s, and helped produce videos on other artists, including Willie Nelson and The Mamas and the Papas.
 Dick died in 2015 and was laid to rest next to Cline.

 Death

-On March 3, 1963, Cline performed a benefit at the Soldiers and Sailors Memorial Hall, Kansas City, Kansas, for the family of disc jockey "Cactus" Jack Call; he had died in an automobile crash a little over a month earlier.
-Also performing in the show were George Jones, George Riddle and The Jones Boys, Billy Walker, Dottie West, Wilma Lee and Stoney Cooper, George McCormick, the Clinch Mountain Boys as well as Cowboy Copas and Hawkshaw Hawkins.
-Despite having a cold, Cline gave three performances: 2:00, 5:15 and 8:15 pm.
+On March 3, 1963, Cline performed a benefit at the Soldiers and Sailors Memorial Hall, Kansas City, Kansas, for the family of disc jockey "Cactus" Jack Call.
+He had died in an automobile crash a little over a month earlier.
+Also performing in the show were George Jones, George Riddle and The Jones Boys, Billy Walker, Dottie West, Wilma Lee and Stoney Cooper, George McCormick, the Clinch Mountain Boys, Cowboy Copas, and Hawkshaw Hawkins.
+Despite having a cold, Cline performed at 2:00, 5:15, and 8:15 p.m.
 All the shows were standing-room only.
-For the 2 p.m. show, she wore a sky-blue tulle-laden dress; for the 5:15 show a red shocker; and for the closing show at 8 p.m., Cline wore white chiffon.
+For the 2:00 p.m. show, she wore a sky-blue tulle-laden dress; for the 5:15 show, a red dress; and for the closing show at 8:00, Cline wore white chiffon.
 Her final song was the last she had recorded the previous month, "I'll Sail My Ship Alone".